Jeenavp98/pet-adoption-portal-BA-project/README.md

 Open Power BI reports for interactive insights.
 Review Salesforce configurations to understand data management workflows.

-🙋‍♀️ About the Author
+🙋‍♀️ About Me

-I am a developer transitioning into a Business Analyst role, leveraging technical expertise and a passion for data-driven solutions.
+I am Jeena V P, a developer transitioning into a Business Analyst role, leveraging technical expertise and a passion for data-driven solutions.
 This project reflects my ability to combine analytical skills with a meaningful cause—pet adoption and animal welfare.
 I actively support a local NGO by managing social media and handling adoption, foster, and donation-related queries.
 My goal is to apply my skills in analysis, communication, and problem-solving to deliver impactful solutions within the Business Analyst field.

 📄 License
 This repository is a personal project for learning and showcasing Business Analysis skills.
 It is open to feedback, collaboration, and improvement.